 Both the Fire TV Stick 4K and the Fire TV Cube support 4K resolution and the HDR 10 and Dolby Vision protocols, which provide a much richer color gamut.
 Previously, this functionality was available only in the Fire TV Stick 4K, but a newer version of the Fire TV Cube has corrected the oversight.

 Fire Cube vs. Fire Stick: Alexa integration

 Like just about every Amazon gadget on the market lately, all three Fire TV Sticks feature full Alexa integration.
 This means that you can check the weather, manage your shopping list, look up sports scores, research traffic conditions and create impromptu playlists using only your voice.
-All three Fire TV models come with voice remotes, so you can start using Alexa as soon as the setup is complete.
+All four Fire TV models come with voice remotes, so you can start using Alexa as soon as the setup is complete.

 However, the Fire TV Cube handles these features just a little bit better than its dongle counterparts.
 That's because in addition to being a streaming device, the Fire TV Cube is also a full-fledged Alexa speaker.
 That means that you can speak to it and give it commands without having to hold down a button on the remote.

 Furthermore — and this is a bigger deal for people with smart-home gadgetry — that means that the Fire TV Cube can also control your lights, thermostats and other IoT devices right out of the box.
 The Fire TV Stick and Fire TV Stick 4K can also do this, but you have to first connect them with an Amazon Echo speaker.